When Cells Stop Talking: The Hidden Language of Chronic Disease

 The Symphony of Cellular Communication

-But when this communication breaks down — when cells stop talking, or start speaking in the wrong language — chronic disease emerges.
+But when this communication breaks down — when cells stop talking, or start speaking in the wrong molecular language — chronic disease emerges.

 The Inflammation Information Highway